rod-laycock/raspberry-pi-vivarium/README.md

 - soldering iron
 - heat shrink

-Depending on how many vivariums you want to monitor will denote the type of Raspberry Pi you'll need, I'm going for a Raspberry Pi 4, because I have a couple spare.
+Depending on how many vivarium's you want to monitor will denote the type of Raspberry Pi you'll need, I'm going for a Raspberry Pi 4, because I have a couple spare.

 The DHT11 is a cheap sensor, but the DHT22 is more precise and will last longer, your call which one to opt for, there are others available and I found a quick [comparison site](https://kandrsmith.org/RJS/Misc/Hygrometers/calib_many.html) on other alternatives (warning - this site contains electronic tech speak).